wKovacs64/pwned/README.md

 Commands:
-  pwned apiKey [key]            set the API key to be used for authenticated requests pwned ba <account|email>      get all breaches for an account (username or email address) pwned breach <name>           get a single breached site by breach name pwned breaches                get all breaches in the system pwned dc                      get all data classes in the system pwned pa <email>              get all pastes for an account (email address) pwned pw <password>           securely check a password for public exposure pwned search <account|email>  search breaches and pastes for an account (username or email
+  pwned apiKey [key]            set the API key to be used for authenticated requests pwned ba <account|email>      get all breaches for an account (username or email address) pwned bd <domain>             get all breached email addresses for a domain pwned breach <name>           get a single breached site by breach name pwned breaches                get all breaches in the system pwned dc                      get all data classes in the system pwned lb                      get the most recently added breach pwned pa <email>              get all pastes for an account (email address) pwned pw <password>           securely check a password for public exposure pwned sd                      get all subscribed domains for your account pwned search <account|email>  search breaches and pastes for an account (username or email
                                 address)
-  pwned subStatus               get the subscription status of your API key
+  pwned slbe <email>            get all stealer log domains for an email address pwned slbed <email-domain>    get all stealer log email aliases for an email domain pwned slbwd <website-domain>  get all stealer log email addresses for a website domain pwned subStatus               get the subscription status of your API key

 Options: